Top 10: Restaurant management software

 2016.
 Square now allows to charge loyal customers without card swiping

-Mobile payment processing service Square launched a new feature called Card on File that allows to charge recurring customers without card swiping (and even without asking for the card).
-It's also suitable for customers, because they can come to your shop or restaurant without card and money, take what they want and go away.
-And you quietly charge the appropriate amount from the card.
-Of course, first these customers have to opt in and enter their card data to your company's Square account.
-Besides, using Card on File businesses can charge remote customers without internet payment.
-But this feature is a little more expensive for business: it will cost you 3.5% plus 15 cents, compared to the 2.75% commission for swiping a card.
+Mobile payment processing service Square has introduced a new feature called Card on File, which enables businesses to charge recurring customers without physically swiping their cards or requesting them.
+This feature benefits customers as well, as they can visit your shop or restaurant without carrying their cards or cash.
+They can simply choose what they want and leave, while you effortlessly charge the appropriate amount directly from their cards.
+To avail this service, customers must initially opt in and provide their card information to your company's Square account.
+Additionally, Card on File allows businesses to charge remote customers even without an internet payment connection.
+However, it is important to note that this feature comes at a slightly higher cost for businesses, with a fee of 3.5% plus 15 cents, as compared to the standard 2.75% commission for card swiping.

 2015. iPad POS software Lavu raised $15M